NLnetLabs/rpki-doc/source/routinator/running.rst

 :openbgpd:
       Choosing  this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration.
+:summary:
+      This format produces a summary of the content of the RPKI repository.
+For each trust anchor, it will print the number of verified ROAs and VRPs.
+Note that this format does not take filters into account.
+It will always provide numbers for the complete repository.
 :rpsl:
       This format produces a list of RPSL objects with the authorisation in the fields *route*, *origin*, and *source*.
 In addition, the fields *descr*,